lsoica/appzo.id/_posts/2024-07-24-neural-networks-backpropagation.markdown

 Run a training loop with the dynamic learning rate, save the loss and plot it.
 You get something like this:
 ![alt text](/assets/images/image-1.png)
 So the best rate is between the -1 and -0.5 exponent of 10.

+# How to arrange the data

+Have 3 splits for the dataset:
+- Training set (80%) - used to optimize the parameters
+- Validation set (10%) - used for development of the hiperparameters (size of the emb, batch etc)
+- Test set (10%) - used at the end to test the final model.